-- 14.5 Organisation of International Officials seminars is up to the CWWC.
-National Federations can grant levels up to \\\(3 Stars).
-Higher levels are the responsibility of CWWC.
-National Federations are invited to contact the CWWC to ask for support to organise Nationals or International Seminars. - 14.6 Progress can be made only one level at a time.
-In certain cases for outstanding candidates, one more level can be achieved. - 14.7 Reducing levels- for \\\\ Officials: IF in the past two seasons, a \\\\ Official has not officiated at one International event, or a National Championship, or

-- hasn't passed the official exam for the appropriate level, his level is reduced by one. - 14.8 Reducing levels for \\\\\ Officials: A 5 star Official will be reduced to 4 star by the decision of the CWWC or when he hasn't officiated at five international events or national championships in the last two years, or wasn't appointed again by the CWWC. - 14.9 Reducing levels for \\\\\\ Officials: All 6 star Officials are reduced automatically to 5 star at the end of the year.
-New 6 star Officials are appointed by the CWWC at the beginning of the year. - 14.10 Due to the fast development of the sport, all officials have to take part in or instruct one seminar every 4 years, regardless of their activity in the given period - 14.11 All 6 star officials are members of the Judges Development Commission.
-All 5 and 6 star judges are invited by the CWWC to the Officials Clinics to develop the sport.
-4 star Officials can take part at such Clinics with the approval of their Federation and CWWC. - 14.12 The Chief Judge of the Competition is NOT allowed to compete in the competition.
-For any International 3 Star (and above) Competition, the Chief Judge must be from a different Nation.
+- All 4 Star Officials are encouraged to assist their National Federations in creating the next generation of Officials for successful events. - 14.6 Progress can be made only one level at a time.
+In certain cases for outstanding candidates, one more level can be achieved.
+All International Officials have to officiate at minimum one International event before making further progress. - 14.7 Reducing levels- for Officials: If in the past two seasons, a 4 Star Official has not officiated at one International event, or a National Championship, or hasn't passed the official exam for the appropriate level, his level is reduced by one. - 14.8 Reducing levels for Officials: A 5 Star Official will be reduced to 4 Star by the decision of the CWWC or when he hasn't officiated at five international events or national championships in the last two years, or wasn't appointed again by the CWWC. - 14.9 Reducing levels for Officials: All 6 Star Officials are reduced automatically to 5 Star at the end of the year.
+New 6 Star Officials are appointed by the CWWC at the beginning of the year. - 14.10 Due to the fast development of the sport, all international officials have to take part in / instruct one seminar every 4 years / retake the theoretical exam, regardless of their activity in the given period. - 14.11 All 6 Star officials are members of the Judges Development Commission.
+All 5 and 6 Star judges are invited by the CWWC to the Officials Clinics to develop the sport.
+4 Star Officials can take part at such Clinics with the approval of their Federation and CWWC. - 14.12 The Chief Judge of the Competition is NOT allowed to compete in the competition.
+For any International 3 Star (and above) Competition, the Chief Judge can't be from the country where the event takes place or from the country of organizing Federation if these are different.